Angle PLC Announces Issue of Equity

 Exercise of Options and Total Voting Rights

-GUILDFORD, SURREY / ACCESSWIRE / August 3, 2021 / ANGLE plc (OTCQX:ANPCY, Financial) (AIM:AGL, Financial), a world-leading liquid biopsy company, announces that following the exercise of employee options, it has issued and allotted 26,667 new ordinary shares of £0.10 each ('New Ordinary Shares') in the Company.
+GUILDFORD, SURREY / ACCESSWIRE / August 6, 2021 / ANGLE plc (AIM:AGL, Financial) (OTCQX:ANPCY, Financial), a world-leading liquid biopsy company, announces that following the exercise of employee options, it has issued and allotted 140,000 new ordinary shares of £0.10 each ('New Ordinary Shares') in the Company.
 The New Ordinary Shares will rank pari passu with the existing Ordinary Shares in the Company.

 Contacts: